An Owner’s Guide to Online Business Reputation Management

 Forums

-Forums are often thought of like the older “sibling” of social media.
-Forums operate a little bit differently than the likes of Facebook or Twitter.
+Forums are often thought of as the older “sibling” of social media.
+Forums operate a little bit differently from the likes of Facebook or Twitter.
 Some forum sites, like Reddit, are incredibly popular.
-Others, like a niche or industry-specific ones, are targeted to a smaller yet very passionate subset of the internet.
+Others, like niche or industry-specific ones, are targeted to a smaller yet very passionate subset of the internet.

 Reddit has a tight-knit user base and will often talk bluntly about their experience with online services.
 A good review from Reddit is generally a trusted source for other ‘Redditors’.